-You need the right NOUNS to innovate… the right people, place and things…
+It would help if you had the right NOUNS to innovate… the right people, place, and things…

 - PEOPLE – Include the right participants.
 Make sure you have someone who understands the objective and problems you’re trying to solve…